 We understand switching to a natural raw diet can be intimidating!
 There are so many questions and it can be overwhelming.
 We are here to guide you!
 We've compiled a list of the Top 25 Questions we receive about raw feeding to help prepare you for the journey to becoming your dogs hero with optimal nutrition.
 There is no diet healthier for dogs than the ancestral diet they are biologically designed for!

-A species appropriate diet consisting of raw meat and fresh vegetables is what your dog was designed to eat.
-Dogs have almost the same DNA as a wolf, therefore need to eat what nature intended for them in order to thrive!
+A species-appropriate diet consisting of raw meat and fresh vegetables is what your dog was designed to eat.
+Dogs have almost the same DNA as a wolf, therefore they need to eat what nature intended for them in order to thrive!

 A natural raw diet will give your dog the essential nutrients needed to give them optimal health and longevity.
 With this being said, there are many specific benefits leading to a healthy life.
 Some dogs with health problems may experience an improvement in their conditions.
 The benefits are endless!

 Treat quality is just as important as your dog’s daily food!
 You will want to look for something with pure ingredients, like our all-natural Venison Jerky Treats or one of our raw bones.
 Stay away from treats with preservatives and artificial flavors.

 Yes!
 Occasionally and in moderation certain fruits and vegetables can be fed as treats. keep in mind that when feeding Cali Raw Dog Food, your dog is receiving a complete and balanced diet with all the necessary nutrition.